top of page

 1. Should I keep running with shin splints?

-Not if pain increases with activity.
-Low-impact cross-training can maintain fitness while healing.
+No. You should avoid running if pain increases with activity.
+Low-impact cross-training can help maintain fitness while you heal.

 2. How long does it take to recover?

-Most runners recover in 4–8 weeks with appropriate rehab and load management.
+Most runners recover in 4-8 weeks with appropriate rehabilitation and load management.

 3. Do orthotics help?

-They can—especially in runners with flat feet or overpronation.
-We assess gait to determine if orthotic support is needed.
+They can be beneficial, especially for runners with flat feet or overpronation.
+We assess your gait to determine if orthotic support is needed.

 4. Are shin splints the same as a stress fracture?

-No. A stress fracture produces sharp, localised pain and may require imaging.
+No, they are not the same.
+A stress fracture produces sharp, localized pain and may require imaging.
 If pain persists despite rest, seek professional assessment.

 Take the First Step Toward Pain-Free Running

-Shin splints can derail your training—but with the right plan, they’re highly treatable.
-Our team at Exercise Matters will help you build strength, improve form, and return to running stronger than before.
+Shin splints can derail your training.
+However, with the right plan, they are highly treatable.
+Our team at Exercise Matters will help you build strength, improve your form, and return to running stronger than before.

 📞 Book a running assessment at (07) 5448 3532 🌐 www.exercisematters.healthcare